 What if I don’t want to receive the advanced credits?

-The IRS has been tasked with creating an online portal to allow taxpayers to opt out of receiving these advanced payments for their child tax credit and also to be able to provide information regarding changes in income, marital status and the number of qualifying children (to determine each taxpayer’s maximum eligible credit).
+The IRS has an online portal (click here) to allow taxpayers to opt-out of receiving these advanced payments for their child tax credit and also to be able to provide information regarding changes in income, marital status and the number of qualifying children (to determine each taxpayer’s maximum eligible credit).

 While the team here at ITP Taxes would love to give you a timeline on when this will happen, we simply don’t know.
 If you’re not on our mailing list, this would be a great time to email us and sign up as you’ll be the first to know when this portal is created.